 These lines are for listing the current tenants (all those on the original lease) and their address.

-Often the landlord or their agent (some who works for the landlord like a super) will fill this in for the tenant; however, make sure that every tenant who was on the original lease is listed here.
+Often the landlord or their agent (some who works for the landlord like an managing agent) will fill this in for the tenant; however, make sure that every tenant who was on the original lease is listed here.
 This should include every tenant’s full name, the address of the unit, including the apartment unit.

 4 LANDLORD’S NAME AND ADDRESS